-Currently, I am a third year PhD student in Educational Psychology.
+Currently, I am a fifth year PhD student in Educational Psychology.
 As an undergraduate, my B.S. in Neuroscience led me to work with a rodent model, but now I have the joy of working with children.
 My research interests lie in understanding the cognitive processes that support early word learning in mono- and bilinguals.
-Outside of lab, you can catch me on a run to Picnic Point, in conversation with a friend over coffee, or watching German news.
+Outside of lab, you can catch me on a run to Picnic Point, in conversation with a friend over coffee, or watching German news (it's more interesting than it sounds!).
 Long-term, I hope to serve students through teaching, mentorship, and scholarship at a liberal arts college.

 My training and background is in agronomy and engineering.
 I worked for the USDA for 5 years.
 However, for the last 15 years I have been studying grad students and faculty as an IVCF staffworker.
 My wife, Julie, and I have two boys, Erik and Hans.
 We live on the near west side not far from the UW.
 Besides my interest & commitment to seeing 'thy kingdom come and thy will be done' at UW, I enjoy reading, travel, construction, theology, fabrication, anything with a motor, history, literature, bikes, hiking, canoeing, the Terrace with friends, etc. You get the idea.